dmentipl/plonk/docs/source/usage/analysis.rst

     >>> snap['dust'][0]['mass'].to('solar_mass')[0]
     9.99999999999999e-11 <Unit('solar_mass')>

-Generate a SubSnap with a boolean mask.
+Generate a :class:`SubSnap` with a boolean mask.

 .. code-block:: python